why shop manta sleep

 Just make sure you stay nice and warm!

-It’s not pleasant to wake up to a curious hiker leering at you.
+It’s unpleasant to wake up to a curious hiker leering at you.

-You could even buy some ready-made ones that help turn your motor into a cozy bird's nest.
-If you add the drinks, snacks, books, and fairy lights you’ll be the envy of city dwellers everywhere!
+You could even buy ready-made ones that help turn your motor into a cozy bird's nest.
+If you add the drinks, snacks, books, and fairy lights, you’ll be the envy of city dwellers everywhere!

 For some, the risk of getting caught is exhilarating.